Candid vs. SmileDirect

 - Must remove aligners to eat and drink

-It costs $29 at the time of publishing to get started with SmileDirectClub by ordering a remote impression kit.
-Alternatively, you can visit a SmileShop for a free teeth scan.
-SmileDirectClub treatment costs $1,950 if you pay in full upfront, whether you choose regular aligners or Nighttime Aligners.
-The company also offers no-credit-check financing, called SmilePay, which requires $250 down and $89 payments for 24 months ($2,386 total).
+SmileDirectClub treatment costs $2,050 if you pay in full upfront, whether you choose regular or nighttime aligners.
+The company also offers no-credit-check financing, called SmilePay, which requires $250 down and $89 payments for 26 months ($2,564 total).
 A set of upper and lower retainers costs $99.

 If you have insurance coverage with orthodontic benefits, SmileDirectClub can help.
 According to the company, it's in-network with most dental insurers, which cover an average of 50% of treatment costs; this means the average total out-of-pocket cost for insured customers is under $1,000.
 It also accepts HSA and FSA payments.
 SmileDirectClub refunds the cost of an impression kit if a dentist or orthodontist determines you aren’t a candidate for treatment with aligners.
 The company also allows you to return aligners within the first 30 days if you aren’t satisfied and gives a refund.